The Corruption Bound, Log Rank, and Communication Complexity: Introduction

-Here $MA(A)$ is the Merlin Arthur (MA) complexity of $A$, with error $1/4$.
+The core upper bound of \cite{LG13} is in terms of extended discrepancy and it therefore implies additional results to those listed above.
+In fact, as observed by G\"o\"os and Watson \cite{GW14}, extended discrepancy corresponds to a fractional version of approximate majority covers (see \cite{Kla03} for details).
+Thus, for example, the bounds of \cite{LG13} are also valid for the Merlin Arthur (MA) complexity of $A$, with error $1/4$.
 In this model the players first make a nondeterministic guess and then perform a randomized protocol.
 This has the nice interpretation that when the rank is low, there is an efficient deterministic protocol, even compared with protocols combining the power of nondeterminism and randomization.

-The corruption bound (and variants of it) is a central lower bound technique for the randomized communication complexity.
-It was used already by Yao in \cite{Yao83}, and later e.g. in \cite{BFS86, Raz92d}.
-It is the only lower bound technique (excluding the relatively new partition bound \cite{JK10}), that has not been transfered also to quantum communication.
-Log of the rank, on the other hand, is proved to also bound exact quantum communication complexity \cite{BCW98}, even with entanglement \cite{BW01}.
-Therefore, the upper bounds in terms of corruption and log-rank imply that the corruption bound is a lower bound on exact quantum communication complexity, if and only if quantum communication is equivalent to deterministic communication complexity.

-We give the relevant definitions and background in Section~\ref{definitions}, and prove the upper bounds in Section~\ref{upper-bound}.
-In Section~\ref{log-rank} we give a simple proof to the novel bound on the deterministic communication complexity in terms of the rank, proved by Lovett \cite{Lov13}.